 Pricing and availability

-- Launching “Holiday 2020” (so there’s a bit of a wait)
+- Launching “Holiday 2020” — so there’s a bit of a wait

-- Rumours suggest low-cost, disc-less variant
+- Rumors suggest low-cost, disc-less variant

 - No price information yet

-Also absent from the official announcement was confirmation on the rumoured disc-less variant of the next-gen console.
+Also absent from the official announcement was confirmation on the rumored disc-less variant of the next-gen console.
 Microsoft has already released a disc-free version of its Xbox One console, so it’s reasonable to expect a similar product for the next generation when it actually comes.
 This could give the console an edge in price over the PS5.
 And it’s also for this reason that the next-gen console is simply called Xbox, with Series X part of the model nomenclature.

 Phil Spencer talks Xbox Series X

 At the launch reveal for the XSX, head of Xbox Phil Spencer made a brief statement.
-This is what he had to say about Microsoft’s next-generation game console.
+This is what he had to say about Microsoft’s next-generation game console:

 “For eighteen years and three generations, we’ve designed Xbox consoles to power your dreams.
 We see a future where you’re instantly absorbed in your games.
 Where worlds are even more immersive, responsive and surprising.
-Where you are at the centre of your gaming experience.
+Where you are at the center of your gaming experience.

 Next holiday, Xbox Series X will lead us into the future of console gaming.
 It’s our fastest, most powerful Xbox yet and will set a new bar for performance, speed and compatibility.
 Developers around the globe are already hard at work building games for Xbox Series X. Our 15 [in-house] Xbox Game Studios are developing the largest and most creatively diverse line-up of exclusive games in our history.”